caihe1025/caihe1025.github.io/_pages/about.md

 - /about. html
 ---

-I’m currently a first-year Ph.D. student in the School of Journalism and Communication, at Nanjing University, advised by Cheng-Jun Wang(https://chengjunwang.com/#about).
-I’m also a member of Computational Communication Collaboratory(https://chengjun.github.io/socrateslab/), at Nanjing University.
+I’m currently a first-year Ph.D. student in the School of Journalism and Communication, at Nanjing University, advised by [Cheng-Jun Wang](https://chengjunwang.com/#about).
+I’m also a member of [Computational Communication Collaboratory](https://chengjun.github.io/socrateslab/), at Nanjing University.

 my research interests are in international communication and computational communication, with a focus on using some computational methods to do empirical researches, like comparing media narratives, as well as exploring same ways to enhance the international communication abilities of Chinese media.